guihen01/Pick-Jira-Items/README.md

 # How to use

-in your C# project , use the routine ...........  using JiraLib;
+1. in your C# project , use the routine PickItems()

-using JiraLib;
+2. include the instruction in your C# code : using JiraLib;

 ![alt text](https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/Get%20Users%20From%20Group/Screenshots/Capture%20How%20to%20use.PNG "Logo Title Text 1")